ShizukaDonaghue/happy-beans/TESTING.md

 ## Code Validation

 ### HTML
 [W3C HTML Validator](https://validator.w3.org/) was used to validate HTML codes used in the application.
-Each page was checked for any issues and syntax errors.
-Initiallly, there were errors resulting from a missing closing tag and image height values.
-Once these issues were rectified, all pages passed validation, except for the errors related to Summernote codes and Bootstrap property.
+All the pages were check for any issues or syntax errors and successfully passed validation, except for errors related to Summernote codes and Bootstrap property.
 Please see below results for each page.

 <details>